Skip to main content

 By default, the chart deploys Flowable Work.
 But Flowable Engage can be activated by using the appropriate values to enable Engage and disable Work.
 Work and Engage are mutually exclusive.
 Enabling them both at the same time will lead to errors when deploying the chart.

-Enabling Engage will also automatically activate an ActiveMQ service, that is needed as a STOMP transport layer for messages between Flowable Chat clients.
-Also, Elasticsearch (either internal or external) is a requirement for Flowable Engage.
+Enabling Engage requires an ActiveMQ service, that is needed as a STOMP transport layer for messages between Flowable Chat clients.
+Also, Elasticsearch is a requirement for Flowable Engage.
+Since chart version 2025.2, the embedded ActiveMQ instance is no longer part of the Flowable Helm Chart and needs to be provided externally.

 caution